-I came up with this animation walk cycle when Aurora Picture Show’s Media Arts Education Manager, Camilo Gonzalez, asked me to demonstrate basic animation walk cycles on-the-spot to three elementary-age, first-time animators working on a dry-erase board-based project.
+Here’s a formula I used to demonstrate basic animation walk cycles to elementary-age, first-time animators working on a dry-erase board-based projects.
 Unlike most cycles found in beginning animation texts, this one is just four drawings*, and is easy to reproduce for virtually anyone, regardless of animation experience or drawing skill-level.

 *Yes, it doesn’t include arm movements, and it’s technically a half cycle — just one leg steps.
 Since we’re dealing with stick figures, the legs are collapsed into a single plane and perspective can be ignored.
 The focus here is immediacy and confidence-building, not technical perfection.